 The Bundesliga is home to the brightest young talents in world football.
-After marking Michy Batshuayi out of Augsburg's 1-1 draw at Borussia Dortmund on Monday night - before finding the equaliser himself - bundesliga.com shines the light on Augsburg's Austrian wonderkid, Kevin Danso...
+A night to remember, marking Michy Batshuayi out of Augsburg's 1-1 draw at Borussia Dortmund last season - before finding the equaliser himself - bundesliga.com shines the light on Augsburg's Austrian wonderkid, Kevin Danso...

 Country: Austria (5 caps, no goals – yet!)/Ghana/England